a-pawlak/cats-paw/README.md

 ##

-## It's a landing page, which helps you:
+## It's a page, which helps you:

-*find a cat to adopt,
+* find a cat to adopt,
-*help other cats by your donation.
+* help other cats by your donation.